brxken128/dexios/README.md

 Hashing mode uses `Blake3` for verification, due to it's speed, security and regular updates. (very ideal for this use case).

 This was originally `sha3-512` in versions 3.x.x and below, and was `KangarooTwelve` in 4.x.x (via the `tiny_keccak` crate) but since v5 it has been changed to Blake3 for a number of reasons.

 The `tiny_keccak` crate hasn't received updates in a long while, and is no longer actively maintained.

-The `k12` crate is ideal for this situation, but it is rather immature compared to some other hashing implementations, so `Blake3` will be our main hashing algorithm, and there are no plans to change this as of yet.
+The `k12` crate is ideal for this situation - but it is rather immature compared to some other hashing implementations, so `Blake3` will be our main hashing algorithm, and there are no plans to change this as of yet.

 Blake3 also offered some *marginal* performance benefits, but this could be due to a number of factors.